Azure-Samples/avm-terraform-labs/README.md

 1. Navigate to the `Source Control` tab in Visual Studio Code and review the changes to the files.
 1. Open the `avm.storage-account.tf` file and look at each of the properties, paying close attention to the `managed_identities`, `customer_managed_key` and `containers` variables.
 1. Note in the source control diff that we are adding a key to the Key Vault using the AVM module and assigning permissions for the user assigned managed identity to access the key.
-1. Apply the changes with Terraform.
+1. Apply the changes with Terraform: `terraform apply -auto-approve`.
 1. Review the deployed resources in the Azure Portal.
-1. Commit the changes to git.
+1. Commit the changes to git: `git add . && git commit -m "Add storage account"`.

 ### Part 5 - Virtual machine and Bastion